benstaniford/DummyService/README.md

 # DummyService

-A dummy Windows service (based on the ATL service template) which builds via GitHub actions with a simple WiX installer
+A dummy Windows service (based on the ATL service template) which builds the service and installer via GitHub actions.

+Projects
+ - DummyInstaller - WiX installer project
+ - DummyService - The service
+ - DummyServiceLib - The contents of the service which is shared by the unit tests
+ - DummyServiceTest - Unit tests for the service